light-mode-image

 }

-• url : Replace this with the Public Claims Source URL URL generated when you started the claims source application.
+• url : Replace this with the Public Claims Source URL generated when you started the claims source application.
 The URL should follow this format: https://<YOUR_NGROK_SUBDOMAIN>/claims.

 • authorization : Specifies how to access the claims source.
 The sample claims source application uses an API key (supersecretapikey) for access control.
 For production environments, it is strongly recommended to use a more secure API key.

 • In Pre-authorized code flows it is provided by the issuer as part of the credential offer.
+In this case, you would map it from the credential offer claims in the same way as shown above.

 Response